himanibirhade/Sample_PDF_Viewer_Application/Sample PDF Viewer Installation Guide.md

   3. Click on the `Help` menu option.
   4. Open the `In-App User Manual` from the `Help` option.
 - **Online Documentation and FAQs**: The PDF Viewer's online documentation provides a comprehensive collection of frequently asked questions (FAQs) that address common inquiries and troubleshooting scenarios.
 The online documentation offers a detailed overview of the features, user scenarios, and advanced techniques to efficiently interact with the PDF Viewer.
-It contains FAQs that are meticulously curated, to provide concise and targeted solutions to prevalent questions users encounter during installation and application usage.
-Each FAQ is structured to swiftly guide you to answers, ensuring a smooth experience with PDF Viewer.
+It contains FAQs that provide concise and targeted solutions to relevant questions users encounter during installation and application usage.
+Each FAQ is structured to guide you to answers, ensuring a smooth experience with the PDF Viewer.

   The following are the steps to access the online documentation and FAQs.
    1. Open any web browser of your choice and navigate to [PDF Viewer](www.pdfviewer.com).
    2. Navigate to the `Support` section.
    3. Click `Documentation and FAQs` to access the online documentation for the PDF Viewer.
-- **Online User Community**: The PDF Viewer has an active online user community where enthusiasts, experts, developers, and simply anyone using digital documents gather to exchange insights, share experiences,  troubleshoot issues collaboratively, and provide real world solutions.
+- **Online User Community**: The PDF Viewer has an active online user community where enthusiasts, experts, developers, and simply anyone using digital documents gather to exchange insights, share experiences,  troubleshoot issues collaboratively, and provide real-world solutions.

   The following are the steps to access the online user community.
    1. Open any web browser of your choice and navigate to [PDF Viewer](www.pdfviewer.com).
    2. Navigate to the `Support` section.
    3. Click `Community and Forum`, which directs you to the community platform.
-   4. You can participate in the community by posting queries, contibuting your knowledge, and joining discussions.
+   4. You can participate in the community by posting queries, contributing your knowledge, and joining discussions.

 ## Common Troubleshooting Scenarios